Nermin314/AMI/README.md

 # Dashboard AMI

-Very simple AMI Dashboard using Asterisk-AMI
+Very simple AMI Dashboard using Asterisk-AMI with Semantic-UI

 It is real-time tracking of :
  - Active users